alstn2468/alstn2468/README.md

 ### 김민수 (Minsu Kim)

 Hello👋 My name is Minsu and I lived in Republic of Korea.<br/>
-I want to be a 🦄 full-stack developer.
+I want to be a web full-stack developer. 🦄

 #### 🔭 I’m currently working on ...